 NOTE: You can insert the double-sided emergency key into the lock cylinders with either side up.

 Removing Key Fob From Ignition

 Place the shift lever in PARK.
-Turn the key to the LOCK position and then remove the Key Fob.
+Turn the Key Fob to the OFF position and then remove the Key Fob.